About Hurst Festival

 The first Hurst Festival took place in 2004 as an afternoon of events at the Hurstpierpoint Village Centre showcasing some of the amazing artistic talent in the village.
 Over 500 people turned up and the founders realised that their idea had serious potential.
 Building on the enthusiasm and the energy generated by that one day, plans were quickly underway to create a full length festival to take place each September.
-A committee was formed well, there has to be one - but it's a very friendly group, meeting over a few bottles of wine in various homes!
+A committee was formed - well there has to be one - but it's a very friendly group, meeting and bouncing ideas around over a few bottles of wine in various homes!
 The first two-week festival was held in September 2005 and ever since we have put on an amazing range of events each year.

 We can't do this without all the fantastic support we get from helpers, sponsors and businesses.
-It takes thousands of hours of work to put together a programme of some 70 events over the fortnight and we do our best to provide something for everyone.
+It takes thousands of hours of work to put together a programme of over 80 events over the fortnight and we do our best to provide something for everyone.
 As soon as one Festival ends, we start work on the next one, so if you've an idea for next year, and would like to work with us, please get in touch.